gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 I found additional complete examples of the C++ interface for flex and bison.
 One was from [jonathanbeard](http://www.jonathanbeard.io/tutorials/FlexBisonC++) and another was from [ezaquarii](https://github.com/ezaquarii/bison-flex-cpp-example).
 These seem to be the only two complete and reliable examples in existence (sarcastically, although only partially) that have enough explanation around them to justify using them as a reference.

 The problem with these examples is that they approach the problem slightly differently.
 Sure, I could say that I like jonathanbeard's implementation better because I can understand it better and because the documentation is better.
 But that didn't mean it was a best known method.
-I need a tie-breaker of sorts to help me determine a best known method.
+I needed a tie-breaker of sorts to help me determine a best known method.

 ## Nail in the Coffin